tecnomod-um/oquare-kg/evaluation/bgw-monarch.md

   different source.
 * Same set topology: nested size variants plus a union.
-Both families comprise small and medium relation-type slices, a large core graph, and a union graph (all / mondo_all) formed as the disjunction of the named graphs.
+Both families comprise small and medium relation-type slices, a large core graph, and a union graph (all) formed as the disjunction of the named graphs.
 The internal relationships are identical: the smaller graphs are nested within the larger, and the union is their aggregate.
 A comparison of one family's profile against the other therefore compares like structural roles, not